-These are the address bus at T1 cycle and the data but at T2, T3, TW and T4 cycle.
+These are the address bus at the T1 cycle and the data bus at the T2, T3, TW and T4 cycles.

-At T1 cycle, AD0 low indicates Data Bus Low (D0 - D7) Enable.
+At the T1 cycle, AD0 low indicates Data Bus Low (D0 - D7) Enable.
 These lines are high impedance during interrupt acknowledge and hold acknowledge.